prevwong/reka.js/docs/guides/react.md

 npm install next @rekajs/core @rekajs/types @rekajs/react
 ```

 > The `@rekajs/react` package is still a work in progress is subject to change and improvements

 ## Basic setup

-First we'll create a Reka instance and load it with some components.
+First, we'll create a Reka instance and load it with some components.

 We will expose this Reka instance so we can access it throughout our React application with the `RekaProvider` context provider.